marcosteybe/rerun/README.md

 #### Branching

-I'm using [GitHub Flow](https://guides.github.com/introduction/flow/).
+This project is using [GitHub Flow](https://guides.github.com/introduction/flow/).
 Simply create a branch from `master`, work on whatever you want to do, open a pull request and merge back to `master`.

 #### Updating dependencies to latest versions

 ```
 npm i -g npm-check-updates
 ncu -u
-npm install
+npm i
 ```

 ## Publishing